6 The Real Numbers

 Its also a short proof to show that archimedean fields cannot contain infinite elements (and thus also cannot contain infinitesimals), providing a useful equivalence:

-Theorem 6.5 The following three conditions are equivalent, for an ordered field \(\FF\):
+Theorem 6.5 The following three conditions are equivalent, for an ordered field

-- \(\FF\) contains no infinite elements.
+is archimedean. contains no infinite elements. contains no infinitesimal elements.

 Proof.
-We already know the existence of infinite elements and infinitesimal elements are equivalent, so all we need to show is that \(\FF\) is archimedean if and only if all elements are finite.
+We already know the existence of infinite elements and infinitesimal elements are equivalent, so all we need to show is that

 But the proof of Theorem 6.4 already provides an argument that a field with only finite elements is necessarily archimedean, so we seek only the converse.